If you’re not sure how to write a personal assistant CV, we’ll run through what you need to know in... Read more...

 Sick of applying for jobs and hearing nothing back?
-With hiring managers sifting through dozens, if not hundreds, of applications for each job advertised, your CV needs to have a real ‘wow’ factor to get noticed.
+With hiring managers sifting through dozens, if not hundreds, of applications for each job advertised, your CV needs to have a real ‘wow’ factor to stand out.

 According to research by National Citizen Service, half of employers spend less than six seconds looking at a CV.
 That gives you six seconds to grab and hold their attention.
-But how do you do it?
+But how do you make sure your CV stands out?

-Here are five creative ways to make your CV stand out.
+In this blog we outline five creative ways as to how you can make your CV stand out.

 When it comes to communicating what makes you right for the job, simply listing your qualifications and previous roles is unlikely to make much of an impression.